From a reporting trip to Tehran, Iran, in 2004

 Curiel’s articles have been reprinted in such publications as The Globe and Mail, Canada’s national daily newspaper, which republished Curiel’s Chronicle article from Hama, Syria about the Muslim Brotherhood and the Syrian government, and how Syrians were trying to move past the country’s violent history; Chicago Sun-Times, which reprinted Curiel’s Chronicle review of two Daniel Pearl books; Chicago Tribune, which republished Curiel’s Chronicle article explaining Iraq’s Fedayeen, whom Saddam Hussein controlled; Atlanta Journal-Constitution, which republished Curiel’s Chronicle music article on Basque musician Kepa Junkera and several of Curiel’s Chronicle movie reviews; Orange County Register; Seattle Post-Intelligencer; Hartford Courant; Houston Chronicle; Detroit Free Press (beyond the freelance stories he wrote for them); Tennessean in Nashville and Edmonton Journal in Edmonton, Canada two of many papers that published Curiel’s 1992 Chronicle story on Woody Allen support groups; New York Post; and New York Daily News.

 At London’s Guardian, media columnist Roy Greenslade devoted a March 5, 2007 blog column to review Curiel’s reported Chronicle opinion piece about how newspapers – typified by the London tabloid The Sun – were increasingly relying on coverage of sex and celebrities to draw readers. (“Curiel points to developments in the States that suggest papers might indeed be taking the British route to attract audiences,” Greenslade wrote, before telling Guardian readers that British audiences should also be concerned.
 “It’s a continuation of the old dumbing down debate, of course, but we shouldn’t ignore it because of that, whichever side of the Atlantic we work on.”)
 More recently, Curiel’s writing has been cited by such media outlets as the Washington PostUSA Today, Daily Kos, and 48hills – and by Merriam-Webster, which cited Curiel’s metaphorical usage in an SF Weekly art review about work by Egyptian artist Taha Heydari.
+The San Francisco Chronicle sought quotes from Curiel on the death of Cheb i Sabbah, whose music and life Curiel had written about extensively.

 The London Guardian’s media review of Curiel’s opinion piece about newspapers